Sankar8098/TheBlackXYZ-Bot/README.md

  del - delete a filter
  delall - delete all filters
- deleteall - delete all indexed files delete - delete a specific file from index info - get user info id - get tg id imdb - fetch info from imdb
+ deleteall - delete all indexed files delete - delete a specific file from index index - index fils from you indexing channel info - get user info id - get tg id imdb - fetch info from imdb